duruo850/docker-file/openfire/README.md

 #Environment variables

+- `ADMIN_PASSWD`=The default passwd for admin account, admin default
 - `MYSQL_HOST`= The mysql host for the openfire service
 - `MYSQL_PORT`=The mysql port for the openfire service, 3306 default
 - `MYSQL_USER`=The mysql user for the openfire service